 We are excited to welcome your children and teens for High Holy Days at IKAR!
 Here are quick notes about our program:

-We offer children’s programming (childcare) for all of Rosh Hashanah and Yom Kippur for children ages 2 years to 7th grade.
+We offer children’s programming (childcare) for Yom Kippur for children ages 2 years to 7th grade.
 All children ages 2 and older need to be registered to attend High Holy Days at IKAR.

 • In order to ensure a safe and meaningful High Holy Day experience for all IKARites, children need to be with their grown-ups or in our children’s program at all times.